prathusingh/solve-sudoku-with-vision/README.md

-# solve-sudoku-with-vision
+# qr-code-scanner
-Solve Sudoku with computer vision
+A Computer vision project to implement qr code scanner